Printfection/printfection-zendesk-app/README.md

-## Zendesk Application from Printfection to Generate Gift URLs from a Ticket
+## Zendesk App from Printfection to Generate Gift URLs in a Ticket

 This Zendesk app allows users to specify their **Printfection API Key** and **Printfection Giveaway Campaign ID** in the app settings.
 From there Zendesk users can then generate Gift URLs right inside Zendesk tickets.
 Gift URLs are returned neatly within a lightbox modal where the link can easily be copied.